Welcome on Biosphere, IFB Cloud for Life Sciences

 • including Nextflow, SnakeMake, CWLtool, conda + Bioconda, Docker + Docker-compose.

-• Rstudio server (incl.
+• Rstudio web server (incl.
 Bioconductor).

 • R Shiny apps (Bring your own Rshiny app).